The Connections Project: Becoming a Successful Learner and Competent Citizen

 - Peer Support: You and your classmates will be in eight-person cohorts led by an upperclassmen student leader, or Peer Mentor, who will meet with you weekly to provide support, advice, and a great perspective on being an HNU student.

 - Connections Project Lab: A one-unit lab you are enrolled in that will assist you with transition topics including time management, health and wellness, relationship building, test-taking, and more!

-- Campus Common Reading: Each year the entire fresmen class participates in reading and discussing the same book.
-When you attend your summer Hawk Day, you will receive a copy of the 2013 reading, The John Carlos Story, by John Carolos, a gift from HNU.
+- University Common Reading: Each year the entire first-year class participates in reading and discussing the same book.
+When you attend your summer Hawk Day, you will receive a copy of the 2014-15 common reading, Enrique's Journey, by Sonia Nazario, a gift from HNU.

 What You Need to Do

 Since all first-year students participate in The Connections Project, there is nothing you need to join.
 You are automatically a member.
 However, there are a few things you need to do to get off to a successful start:

 - Determine which Connections Project Course, Connections Project Lab, and learning community that appeals to you.
 Talk it over with friends and family and definitely with your academic advisor.
 You can also talk about the options with Andrea Melrose, Coordinator of Student Engagement & Leadership.